000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 -> set language, create user - do not enable GUI-support in advanced options!

+5. `sudo do-release-upgrade ` - Hirsute is EOL, so first you have to upgrade the release

-5. make sure you can access WSL from explorer:
+6. make sure you can access WSL from explorer:

   i.e. [WIN]+[R]: `explorer.exe \\wsl.localhost\Ubuntu-CommPrev\`

 ------------------------

-All set?
+### All set?
 Change locale in setup.sh if needed, run setup.cmd and report issues here, if any.

 ------------------------

-extra info:
+## extra infos:

 window decorations I recommend (not working for X11 yet):